Teradata/teradatagenai/README.md

 macOS/Linux    | `pip install --no-cache-dir -U teradatagenai` Windows        | `python -m pip install --no-cache-dir -U teradatagenai`

-## Using the Teradata Python Package for Generative AI:
+## Using the Teradata Package for Generative AI:

-Your Python script must import the `teradatagenai` package in order to use the Teradata Python Package for Generative AI.
+Your Python script must import the `teradatagenai` package in order to use the Teradata Package for Generative AI.
 Let us walkthrough some examples to gain a better understanding.
 We need a common setup to load the data and import the required packages.

 ### Common Setup